Theragāthā 16.10

 Saṅghalābhassa bhaṇḍanti,

-Those outside the Saṅgha
+Those barred from the Saṅgha

 saṅghato paribāhirā;